Hello! Welcome to my website on all inclusive Caribbean cruises!

 Our boys offered to save their own money to help!

-Well, ten years later (2014), my family has taken eight (8) all inclusive Caribbean cruises.
+Well, sixteen years later (2020), my family has taken sixteen (16) all inclusive Caribbean cruises.

-Get this - our daughter, Eliana, who is only seven years old has already been on seven family friendly Caribbean cruises.
+Get this - our daughter, Eliana, who is now fourteen years old has already been on thirteen family-friendly Caribbean cruises.

 As a family, we have taken inclusive Caribbean cruises to:

 1. The Bahamas - via a 3-day and a 4-day inclusive cruise;

-2. The Western Caribbean (4x) - four 5-day inclusive cruises and a 7-day inclusive cruise; and,
+2. The Western Caribbean - several 5-day inclusive cruises and two 7-day itineraries;

 The Caribbean cruise lines we have sailed with are:

-1. Carnival Cruise Lines - Five times via Carnival Sensation, Carnival Glory, Carnival Destiny (now Sunshine), Carnival Paradise and Carnival Victory;
+1. Carnival Cruise Line - ten times via Carnival Sensation, Carnival Glory, Carnival Destiny (now Sunshine), Carnival Paradise, Carnival Victory, Carnival Liberty, Carnival Elation, Carnival Fantasy, Carnival Horizon, and Carnival Sunrise;

-2. Norwegian Cruise Line - Once via Norwegian Dawn;
+3. Norwegian Cruise Line - once via Norwegian Dawn;

-4. Royal Caribbean International - Once via Monarch of the Seas.
+5. Royal Caribbean International - thrice via Monarch of the Seas, Independence of the Seas and Allure of the Seas.

 We have discovered something great that works as a perfect family vacation - all inclusive Caribbean cruises - and will not look back!